JongSeokJang/Sogang-Embedded-System-Software/README.md

 - main acitivity is complete
 - music activity is complete
 - proc parsing & puzzle game activity has to be done

+**'14.
+06. 04.**
+- rough draft of proc parsing
+- working on layout of dynamic button creation